 The native resolution of all browsers (The default Silk browser, or any browser you may load onto it) for the Firestick and Fire TV is 960x540.
 This cannot be adjusted.
-To get your custom screen to look as close to what the fire stick can produce, click on the gear ICON in the upper right-hand corner of the screen editor and set the Aspect Ratio to Custom, then the Resolution to 960x540.
-This will set the Screen resolution to match the Firestick.
+To get your custom screen to look as close to what the Firestick can produce, click on the gear ICON in the upper right-hand corner of the Screen Editor and set the Aspect Ratio to Custom, then the Resolution to 960x540.
+This will set the Screen resolution to match the Firestick's resolution.
 For the Predefined screen, you can use any layout you want, but to make it fit the screen the best under Settings & Defaults change the Base Font Size to X-Small to get the best results.

-Follow the instructions below to use your Fire TV or Fire TV Stick as a DAKboard display.
+Follow the instructions below to use your Fire TV or Firestick as a DAKboard display.

 You can also purchase a ready-to-go DAKboard Wall Display, or get a DAKboard CPU to make any TV or monitor a DAKboard!